-Juan Morel Campos Secondary School is an inclusive and supportive community where students in Grades 6-12 explore and discover talents to enrich their lives.
+Juan Morel Campos School of the Arts is an inclusive and supportive community where students in Grades 6-12 explore and discover talents to enrich their lives.

-We, at Juan Morel Campos Secondary School, through faculty, staff, parent, and student leadership, are committed to providing an environment that:
+We, at Juan Morel Campos School of the Arts, through faculty, staff, parent, and student leadership, are committed to providing an environment that:

 develops academic and creative talents,